-A: Players are entitled to a reasonable estimation of an opponent’s chip count; thus chips should be kept in countable stacks.
+A: Players are entitled to a reasonable estimation of their opponents’ chip counts; thus, chips should be kept in countable stacks.
 The TDA recommends clean stacks of 20 chips each as a standard.
 Higher denomination chips must be visible and identifiable at all times.

-B: TDs control the number & denomination of chips in play and may color up at their discretion.
+B: TDs control the number and denominations of chips in play and may color up at their discretion.
 Discretionary color ups are to be announced.

 C: Players must keep live hands in plain view at all times.

 Deck changes will be on the dealer push or level changes or as prescribed by the house.
 Players may not ask for deck changes.

 Players may not miss a hand.
 Players declaring intent to rebuy before a hand are playing chips behind and must make the re-buy.